jottemka/alan_author_effect/README.md

     - Original effect: proportion of probability functions satisfying conditions 1 *among* the probability functions satisfying condition 2.
     -  Strong effect: proportion of probability functions satisfying conditions 1 *among* the probability functions satisfying conditions 2 and 3.

+The plot above shows how the values stabilize after 10,000 probability distributions.
+The original effect is left, the strong effect is right.
 The results are shown in the table below:

 <table id="T_74a50">
   <thead>